nbulaj/doorkeeper-sequel/README.md

 ## Tests

 To run tests, clone this repository and run `rake`.
-It will copy and run `Doorkeeper`’s original test suite, after configuring the ORM and other stuffs.
+It will copy and run `Doorkeeper`’s original test suite after configuring the ORM and other stuffs.

 ```
 $ bundle exec rake